navix/sx-focus-listener/README.md

 # Focus listener service for Angular

+Register element in the service and use focus/blur observables.

-Handles focus/blur from a group of elements.
+Also handles focus/blur for a group of elements.

 If focus moves among elements in a defined group, blur event will not be fired.